 The length of time you will spend in an inpatient drug rehab program depends on your progress in meeting your personal goals and clinical milestones.
 Most inpatient programs are a minimum of 28 days.
 Research indicates that a 90-day stay yields the best results for most.

-Find a Drug Rehab Center in Los Angeles
+Find a Drug Rehab Center in Idaho

-When you are ready to break the cycle of addiction and regain control of your life, a top-rated drug rehab center in Los Angeles can offer various treatment programs to meet your needs.
+When you are ready to break the cycle of addiction and regain control of your life, a top-rated drug rehab center can offer various treatment programs to meet your needs.
 Inpatient drug rehab programs provide a safe, supportive environment where you can uncover the root causes of your addiction and work through them to live a fulfilling life in recovery.